 If for example, a product has a map of $40 and I put it in my ecommerce store for $38, even if I don’t run any ads, I violate the company’s MAP policy.

 This makes sense because often when an ecommerce store has the lowest price for a product, it will be picked up by price comparison sites, leading more price-sensitive customers to that store, leading to more sales, which ends up being an indirect advertisement.

 However, if in the above example a brick and mortar retailer has this product at $38 inside their stores, they don’t violate the manufacturer’s minimum advertised price policy.

-Also, if an ecommerce store offers the visitors or their existing customers a coupon, which reduces the price of the product at $38 after they add it to cart, they don’t violate the manufacturer’s map policy either.
+Also, if an ecommerce store offers the visitors or their existing customers a coupon, which reduces the price of the product at $38 after they add it to the cart, they don’t violate the manufacturer’s map policy either.

 The logic behind the examples above is that they got their customers through other means, not by offering the lowest prices and then they reduce the price if the customers buy a certain number of units from them or fit other criteria set by the retailer.

 But, what’s the difference between MAP pricing and price-fixing?
 What makes one legal and the other illegal?

 Is MAP Pricing The Same As Price Fixing?